-Having certifications on a resume is seen as a huge advantage for candidates and recruiters alike, today.
+Having certifications on a resume is seen as a huge advantage for candidates looking for job and recruiters alike, today.
 An increasing number of candidates has started enrolling for certification courses (such as PMP.
 PRINCE2 etc) to spice up their resume, add immense value, demonstrate proof of their commitment, and set themselves apart from their peers so hiring companies would prefer their resumes to noncertified professionals.

 The principal draw of a PMP or PRINCE2 continues to remain the high salaries it offers.
 Aside from the salary factor which is a key factor also mentioned, what else can a PMP or PRINCE2 certification do for you?
 Can it guarantee a job in this highly competitive world?

 Are you looking to take up the PMP or PRINCE2 certification, but have these questions running through your head?
 Read on as we answer all your queries, and put your doubts to rest!

 1. The PMP or PRINCE2 Makes your Resume More Attractive

 Because the certification is universally recognized, there are certain prerequisites that one must fulfill to attain the certification.
 Attaining these prerequisites is something that is held in high regard by most employers because it takes time, effort and commitment.